 Another high-profile religious figure to question the existence of Juan Diego was the Mexican abbot Guillermo Schulenburg.
 As the operator of the Basilica of Guadalupe, Schulenburg was a big — although controversial — name in Mexican Catholicism.
 Yet in May 1996, he allegedly remarked that Juan Diego was “a symbol, not a reality” to a Jesuit-run magazine.
 Schulenburg later signed a letter urging the Pope to tread carefully on Juan Diego; he thought confirming a supposed legend would damage the Church’s credibility.
 The Mexican faithful were so angry that Schulenburg had to resign as abbot the following September.

-Ultimately, people within the Catholic Church such as Poole and Schulenburg were unsuccessful.
+Ultimately, people within the Catholic Church, such as Poole and Schulenburg, were unsuccessful.
 John Paul II would canonize Juan Diego on July 31, 2002.
-He travelled to Mexico City to deliver the final homily, anointing the Marian visionary as the patron of Indigenous peoples across the Americas.
+He traveled to Mexico City to deliver the final homily, anointing the Marian visionary as the patron of Indigenous peoples across the Americas.
 For the Catholic Church, the question of Juan Diego’s existence was permanently closed.